domosute/rpi2-quantlib/conda_recipe/README.md

 ```
 Package Build Dependency
 ------------
-QuantLib/QuantLib-Python have package dependency which must be resolved prior to the installation of QuantLib/QuantLib-Python.
+QuantLib/QuantLib-Python have package dependency which must be resolved prior to the build of QuantLib/QuantLib-Python.

 ```
 QuantLib